MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ![installdockerextension][installdockerextension]

-Once all the extensions are installed, click the *Refresh* button to restart VS Code.
+Once all the extensions are installed, click the *Reload* button to restart VS Code.

 ## Azure CLI